 PTEC has the potential to create hundreds of jobs and attract significant investment into the local economy.
 According to EMEC, in the first 15 years of its operation 1,650 cumulative full time equivalent (FTE) job years were created.
 In that same period, EMEC attributed to the following cumulative impacts across the UK: 4,224 FTE years and a GVA (gross value added) of £285 million.

 The UK as a world leader for green energy

-Consequently, there has been a resurgence of investment interest.
-With the operational experience and continued activity (UK and overseas) of companies like Orbital Marine Power, Simec Atlantis and Nova Innovation, there has never been a more exciting time for the tidal stream sector.
+Consequently, there was a resurgence of investment interest, particularly in light of the operational experience and continued activity (UK and overseas) of companies like Orbital Marine Power, Simec Atlantis and Nova Innovation.

 In November 2021 the Government announced its biggest ever investment in tidal power with £20 million per year now ringfenced for tidal energy projects.
 The timing for PTEC couldn’t have been better, with the final planning approval received in December 2021.